zhouyu033/JointDiffusionModel/README.md

 Synthetic Data.zip: containing the synthetic data and source codes (Roundtable and Cabinet data) used for training and sampling along with the overlapping experiment code.

-DiffusionModel_ExperimentRobot.ipynb: containing the source code of the model for the robot data experiment.
+DiffusionModel_ExperimentRobot.ipynb: containing the source code for the robot data experiment.